Rachel Summers: Age of X

 While on the way back to Earth, Rachel attempted to contact Professor Xavier or Emma Frost with a message.
-However at that moment, Moira (a powerful alternate personality of the mutant Legion) warped reality taking Rachel's mind with it creating the amnesic Revenant.
-Once reality was restored, Rachel's mind is separated from her body which according to her is "half a universe away".
+However at that moment, Moira (a powerful alternate personality of the mutant Legion) warps reality, taking Rachel's mind with it and creating the amnesic Revenant.
+Once reality is restored, Rachel's mind is separated from her body.
 Because of Moira's actions, Rachel no longer remembers the message and her mind retains the form of her Age of X counterpart.
-Scott promised her that they would return her home.
+Rachel is then invited to hold a position as senior staff member of the "Jean Grey School for Higher Learning," which was rebuilt from the Xavier Institute and has Wolverine as acting Headmaster and Kitty Pryde as Headmistress.